almereyda/awesome-starred/README.md

 - [kinto.js](https://github.com/Kinto/kinto.js) - An Offline-First JavaScript Client for Kinto.
 - [ipfs-desktop](https://github.com/ipfs-shipyard/ipfs-desktop) - Menubar IPFS Application
 - [ipscend](https://github.com/ipfs-shipyard/ipscend) - 🚀  Publish all your Web pages to IPFS, track released versions and more!
-- [firefox-scrapbook](https://github.com/danny0838/firefox-scrapbook) - ScrapBook X - the Firefox add-on that inherits from ScrapBook by Gomita and ScrapBook Plus by haselnuss
+- [firefox-scrapbook](https://github.com/danny0838/firefox-scrapbook) - ScrapBook X – a Firefox add-on that inherits from ScrapBook by Gomita and ScrapBook Plus by haselnuss
 - [Scrapbook-for-SingleFile](https://github.com/gildas-lormeau/Scrapbook-for-SingleFile) - PageArchiver (previously called "Scrapbook for SingleFile") is a Chrome extension that helps to archive pages for offline reading
 - [accountdown](https://github.com/substack/accountdown) - manage accounts with leveldb
 - [township-media](https://github.com/kvnneff/township-media) - A Township plugin that adds routes and methods for managing media uploads